gecko-robotics/pygecko/readme.md

 Date        |Version| Notes
 ------------|-------|---------------------------------
+2019-Mar-02 | 1.2.0 | set multicast as the default method to find nodes
 2018-Oct-28 | 1.1.0 | simplified and removed geckocore as the main hub
 2018-Sep-16 | 1.0.3 | implemented a multicast connection process
 2018-Sep-16 | 1.0.2 | dropping python 2.7 support, only 3.7+